LillyH78/ProiectSQL-Librarie_Online/README.md

             set id_comanda='19'
             where id_comanda=20;

-         * Adaugare date in tabela carti_comandate
+         * Adding data to the order_books table

            * insert into carti_comandate values (1, 1, 1),
                                       (2, 1, 1), (2, 2, 1), (2, 3, 1),